"Mushroom" - a New Dilution or Silver Variant?

 Tanya of Sandalbrae.
 Note creamy hairs on face.

-Bayhall Magic is a yearling colt who also traces to the same lines.
+BAYHALL MAGIC (pictured as a yearling) also traces to the same lines.
 His summer coat is much the same colour as his winter foal coat.

 Bayhall Magic mushroom (foal reg. "dun") Scapa Fireman chestnut Jumbo of Bothen chestnut Gletness Rocket chestnut